Nathan Jawai

-Nathan Leon Jawai (born 10 October 1986) is an Australian professional basketball player for the Darwin Salties of the NBL1 North.
-Standing at 209 cm, he plays at the power forward and centre positions.
+Nathan Leon Jawai (born 10 October 1986) is an Australian former professional basketball player.
+Jawai first played for the Cairns Marlins in the Queensland Basketball League in 2004, before heading to Canberra the following year to attend the Australian Institute of Sport.
+He went on to play for the Cairns Taipans in the National Basketball League before being drafted by the Indiana Pacers in the 2008 NBA draft.
+Two years later he joined Partizan Belgrade in Serbia, then Barcelona and Turkey, before heading back home to Australia and winning an NBL championship with the Perth Wildcats in 2016.
+Standing at 209 cm, he played at the power forward and centre positions.

+Jawai played for the Australian Boomers at the 2014 FIBA World Cup.

 Early life

 Born at the Royal Hospital for Women in the Sydney suburb of Paddington on 10 October 1986, Jawai lived in Sydney for a year before his parents, Lynette and Ron, moved back to Bamaga, a small town of about 1000 people, located north of the Jardine River and only 40 km from the tip of Cape York Peninsula.
 He is an Indigenous Australian of Torres Strait Islander descent.
 He is the cousin of NBA basketball player Patty Mills, rugby league NRL players Edrick Lee and Brenko Lee.
 Jawai's uncle is former Olympian basketballer Danny Morseu, the second Indigenous Australian to represent Australia at the Olympics in basketball.
-Jawai’s great uncle is Indigenous land rights activist Eddie Mabo.
+Jawai's great uncle is Indigenous land rights activist Eddie Mabo.

 Like most children on Cape York, he played rugby league throughout primary school and early high school.
 However, living in a remote indigenous community meant Jawai was subject to a lot of bad influences and was often getting in trouble due to the stain of drug and alcohol abuse.
 Strong parental guidance and the decision to send Jawai to high school at St Augustine's College in Cairns ensured he stayed away from bad influences.
 At the age of 15, Jawai began playing basketball, and it only took him two years until he began playing competitively for the Cairns Marlins of the Queensland Basketball League in 2004.
 He then spent two years at the Australian Institute of Sport in Canberra before venturing to the United States in 2006 to play college basketball for Midland College.
 However, after just one season with Midland, Jawai returned to Australia and had surgery to remove the meniscus in his right knee.
 With his move back home, he had hopes of joining an NBL club.
 He subsequently re-joined the Cairns Marlins and helped guide them to a national title in 2007 while earning ACC All-Star Five honours.

 Professional career

 Cairns Taipans

-Jawai's play with the Cairns Taipans' feeder team, the Cairns Marlins, earned him a spot on the Taipans roster for the 2007–08 NBL season.
+Jawai joined the Cairns Taipans for the 2007–08 NBL season.
 In 31 games for the Taipans, Jawai averaged 17.3 points, 9.4 rebounds and 1.9 assists per game.
 His season highs for points and rebounds was 28 and 18 respectively.